 Hi.
 I am a freelance teacher, offering online tutoring via Skype.
 I am also available to meet in person with students who can meet me in Berkeley, California.
+I record all sessions and make them publicly available on YouTube.
+For recordings of previous sessions, click here.

 I offer academic tutoring in the following subjects: physics, chemistry, organic chemistry, biochemistry, biology, math, statistics, economics, finance.